bigdata-ustc/UMTPE/README.md

 Please run the "candidate_run.sh" and "extract_run.sh", and the final result is in folder "result".

-If you want to use our code, please site our paper[1].
+If you want to use our code, please cite our paper[1].

 The codes of candidate generation part is partically learned from ECON[2].